“Successful hybrid events and conferences” – what thousands of enterprises are aiming for this year.

-Content can be accessed on a computer or smartphone, and virtual attendees can remain constantly connected to and updated on the event.
+All participants can access content on a computer or smartphone.
+And virtual attendees stay constantly connected to and updated on the event.

-Hybrid events can work for many types of meetings and programs, including internal and external company events.
+Hybrid events can work for many types of meetings and programs, whether internal or external.

-Consider how hybrid aspects can work for these types of events for your organization:
+Think about how hybrid aspects can work for these types of events:

 - Trade shows

 - Product launches and demonstrations